Will Fed meeting lead to mayhem?

 Many of these companies are highly indebted, so an increase in interest rates also makes their debt more expensive to service.

-And the Nasdaq with its 25x Price/Earnings Ratio is far more sensitive than, say, the Dow at 7.9x P/E
+And the US100 with its 25x Price/Earnings Ratio is far more sensitive than, say, the Dow at 7.9x P/E

-Bottom line: More hikes and higher bond yields could mean trouble for the Nasdaq.
+Bottom line: More hikes and higher bond yields could mean trouble for the US100.

 Powell: “If things develop as expected, we’ll be normalising policy, meaning we’re going to end our asset purchases in March, meaning we’ll be raising rates over the course of the year ”